latchdevel/Edison-remoteSSH/README.md

 # Edison-remoteSSH
-Tool to upload Arduino's sketchs in a Intel Edison over WiFi network by SSH.
+Tool to upload Arduino sketches to a Intel Edison over WiFi network by SSH.

 **Requirements:**
 * Arduino IDE 1.5.3+
 * SSH client tool set (ssh and scp)
 * Network connection to your Intel Edison Board
-* Public Key Authenticacion
+* Public Key Authenticacion User
 * GNU Binutils (readelf)

 **Use**